First Time User? Sign Up Now

 People who have surgery for cataracts usually have:

-of vision is the same for both procedures.
-But the healing process is quicker
+The improvement of vision is the same for both procedures.
+But the healing process is quicker for phacoemulsification.

 The more experience your surgeon has, the less likely you are to have problems.
 Ask your family doctor or optometrist to suggest a surgeon.